norouzigorji/ai_calendar_bot/README.md

 - Never share your `credentials.json` or `.env` files
 - Keep your API keys secure
 - The `tokens` directory contains sensitive user data and should be properly secured
+- When using Google Colab, be careful with your credentials and tokens

 ## License